FATA University: History

 The university was approved by Pakistan's caretaker Prime Minister Mir Hazar Khan Khoso in May 2013.
 It is the first-ever university in the Federally Administered Tribal Areas.
-Classes commenced on October 24, 2016, under the direction of Dr. Mohammad Tahir Shah, former professor of geology at University of Peshawar.
+Classes commenced on October 24, 2016, under the direction of Mohammad Tahir Shah, former professor of geology at University of Peshawar.

+In May 2017, the FATA Students Organization asked the federal government to investigate allegations of corruption and irregularities at FATA university regarding official nepotism.

 Campus

 FATA University is temporarily located within a portion of the Government Degree College Dara Adam Khel on the Indus Valley Highway from Peshawar to Kohat.
 A new campus is currently under construction in Akhorwal on an area of 58.25 acres.
 The university plans to open sub-campuses at Khar, Miran Shah, and Parachinar in addition to the current Akhorwal campus.

 Academics

 The university currently offers courses in management science, mathematics, sociology and also political science.

-Corruption allegations

-In May 2017, the FATA Students Organization asked the federal government to investigate allegations of corruption and irregularities at FATA university.
-Student Organization president Zia Afridi and Vice President Dilawar Khan of Shangla reported that the University Finance Officer, Asad Jan, had illegally appointed his relatives to posts intended to be filled by residents of the tribal areas.